blebson/Automated-Blinds/README.md

 Moteino Shield requires a Moteino and a base station/bridge to work as shown in the example.

+RFM69 Listening Mode Library: https://github.com/LowPowerLab/RFM69/tree/ListenMode

 RFM Base station requires RFM69 library customization to work with D1 Mini Shield (https://github.com/hallard/WeMos-RFM69).
-Modified library file available in this GitHub.
+Modified library file available in the /Arduino-Code/Libraries directory in this GitHub.

 ## Pin functions: